- Centre for Law, Society and Popular Culture

 I am Professor in the Westminster Law School at the University of Westminster, and formerly an adjunct Professor at the Department of Sociology and Political Science at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway.

-I hold degrees from the University of Leeds (BA Philosophy), University of Leicester (LLM), and Manchester Metropolitan University (PhD).
+I hold degrees from the University of Leeds (BA Philosophy), University of Leicester (LLM), and Manchester Metropolitan University (PhD), and am an accredited mediator.
 In addition I was awarded a Diploma in Law (CNAA, Polytechnic of Central London, was called to the Bar in 1993 (Middle Temple) and am a Fellow of the Royal Society of Arts.

-I am Co-Director of the Centre for Law, Society and Popular Culture, editor of the Entertainment and Sports Law Journal and of the Routledge Book series Studies in Law, Society and Popular Culture.
+I am co Creative Director of The Soho Poly, our central London arts space and am Co-Director of the Centre for Law, Society and Popular Culture, editor of the Entertainment and Sports Law Journal and of the Routledge Book series Studies in Law, Society and Popular Culture.

 Teaching

-I am currently supervising a number of PhD students and am very interested in supervising further research students in any of my areas of interest.
+I also supervise a number of PhD students and am very interested in supervising further research students in any of my areas of interest.
 I am happy to discuss ideas here so feel free to contact me with ideas for research degrees.
+See here for a list of previous PhDs I have supervised but I am interested in anything that has areas of popular culture as its point of departure.

 Research